timm/ish/README.md

 straight "out of the box" (by a LISP interpreter) on Mac or on a \*nix platform.
 No bash aliases.
 No shell variables.
 No initialization of a package management system.
 No config files written outside of these directories.
 No ``just install these 17 packages inside the code editor''.
 Just load and go.
-And if you don't like what you see, kill it all with no side-effects using `rm -rf ish`.

 So please enjoy tinkering with all my useful (ish)  LISP tricks.
+And if you don't
+like what you see, kill it all with no side-effects using `rm -rf ish`.

-This code has been tested
-on CLISP <img align=middle src="https://clisp.sourceforge.io/clisp.png" height=30>
+Note: this code has been tested on CLISP <img align=middle src="https://clisp.sourceforge.io/clisp.png" height=30>
 and  SBCL <img  align=middle src="http://www.sbcl.org/sbclbutton.png" height=30>.
+I need a tester for someone using Allegro.
+Any takers?

 ## Install
 <img align=right src="http://www.lisperati.com/lisplogo_warning_256.png">